ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - [x] detection of fire
 - [x] report events to Nextcloud chats (English and German)

-To give a smooth experience when running such an application we develop Ansible scripts to customize the Olimex base images for changing the language, time zone, static network configuration etc.
+To give a smooth experience when running such an application we develop Ansible scripts to customize the Olimex base images.
+They allow changing the language, time zone, static network configuration etc.

 Olimex likes this idea and will send us an A20 board.
+A big thanks to Olimex.

+### Improving Elektra in FLOSS course

+Also in the [upcoming term](https://tiss.tuwien.ac.at/course/courseDetails.xhtml?courseNr=194114&semester=2022W) Elektra will be object of study how FLOSS initiatives work.
+Students will make improvements in Elektra as part of their homework, teamwork and, if chosen, also for their project.
+Alternatively, they can also improve other other FLOSS initiatives.

 ## Plugins